 Rice terraces and rainforests, bulging cities and barreling surf, every visitor to Indonesia comes with a different agenda.
 Bring a beach towel and snorkel gear, or jungle boots and a tent, meet spiritual healers in Bali and camp by crater lakes in Lombok.
 Home to ten thousand islands and hundreds of ethnic groups, you could return every year and still not see it all.

-Emerald rice paddies and barrelling surf, crimson sunsets and spiritual ceremonies, there’s something special about this South Pacific island.
+Emerald rice paddies and barrelling surf, crimson sunsets and spiritual ceremonies, there’s something special about this island.
 Backpackers love the wave pounded beaches and nightlife of Kuta, where you can carry your surfboard straight off the beach and into the all-night bars.
 Others prefer the mellower vibe of Sanur and the stylish spas of Seminyak.

 Each beach is unique, from the volcanic sands of Lovina to the glistening white grains of Nusa Dua.
 To experience more, travel inland past coconut trees and rice paddies to the art galleries of Ubud and long tailed macaques of the Sacred Monkey Forest.
 Before you leave, visit the hanging temple at Uluwatu, then crack open a Bintang and watch the sun go down on Jimbaran Bay.